-Carefully consider programme branding.
-The language an organisation uses (formally and informally) to describe its programme will affect employees' comfort and confidence in the programme.
-Align with leadership about how and when they expect the process to be used.
-Best practice organisations welcome questions and concerns via their reporting system.
+Carefully consider program branding.
+The language an organization uses (formally and informally) to describe its program will affect employees' comfort and confidence in the program.
+Align with leadership on how and when they expect the process to be used.
+Best practice organizations welcome questions and concerns via their reporting system.

-Avoid using the term 'whistleblower' when describing the process or employees with concerns.
-Instead, consider messaging that is more open and welcoming, such as 'integrity line' or 'ethics helpline.'
+When possible, avoid using the term "whistleblower" when describing the process or employees with concerns.
+Instead, consider messaging that is more open and welcoming, such as "integrity line" or "ethics helpline."
 Also consider using the same branding as used in the Code of Conduct and awareness materials.
-The same 'look and feel' will help identify the various programme resources available to employees.
+The same "look and feel" will help identify the various program resources available to employees.

-Offer a variety of methods for reporting that do not require 'chain of command' reporting.
+Offer a variety of methods for reporting that do not require "chain of command" reporting.
 While some people feel comfortable coming forward through an open door policy, others may not.
 Some employees are hesitant to reveal their identities-or to report at all-because they fear retaliation or because they assume no one will take action.
 Offer a range of reporting options including hotline, web-based, subject matter experts and open door intake to capture incidents.
-Offer the hotline reporting mechanism as one avenue that employees have to report issues or concerns, rather than as a 'last resort.'
+Offer the hotline reporting mechanism as one avenue that employees have to report issues or concerns, rather than as a "last resort."

 Consider offering one reporting 'ecosystem.'
 Having multiple reporting numbers or sites for different issues is not only a burden from an administrative perspective, it can confuse employees, suppliers, consumers and other stakeholders.
-An organisation can quickly alienate potential reporters if complaints regarding discrimination and sexual harassment-both high liability issues-are turned away because the website or hotline is "for corruption and bribery complaints only."
-It is better to learn about high liability issues as early as possible so that the organisation can investigate and remediate to avoid legal action.
-Therefore, having a single, unified system in place gives organisations a better opportunity to limit their liability.
+An organization can quickly alienate potential reporters if complaints regarding discrimination and sexual harassment-both high liability issues-are turned away because the website or hotline is "for corruption and bribery complaints only."
+It is better to learn about high liability issues as early as possible so that the organization can investigate and remediate to avoid legal action.
+Therefore, having a single, unified system in place gives organizations a better opportunity to limit their liability.

-Capture the most complete and accurate
+Capture the most complete and accurate information.

-information.
 Especially in the case of anonymous reporters, there may never be an opportunity to ask clarifying questions.
-Top tier third-party hotline providers are well equipped to ensure that all important details are captured with trained, vetted hotline interviewers and web-based reporting tools while protecting the identity of confidential callers.
+Top tier third party hotline providers are well equipped to ensure that all important details are captured with trained, vetted hotline interviewers and webbased reporting tools while protecting the identity of confidential callers.
 When follow-up is necessary, third-party providers also have a system for offering unique identifier codes so anonymous reporters can get back in touch.
 It is critical to train employees on their responsibility to follow up on anonymous reports.

-Offer a third-party 'staffed' reporting approach to ensure 24/7/365 coverage.
-Some companies rely on a voicemail box or an anonymous e-mail that employees can use to send in 'tips.'
-This is a mistake and missed opportunity because it can lead to missing information and gives employees the impression that the programme is low priority.
+Offer a third-party "staffed" reporting approach to ensure 24/7/365 coverage.
+Some companies rely on a voicemail box or an anonymous e-mail that employees can use to send in "tips."
+This is a mistake and missed opportunity because it can lead to missing information and gives employees the impression that the program is low priority.

 Interactive communication, such as a face-to-face conversation or a hotline interview, generates much more actionable information than one-way communication.
-Having a staffed hotline also gives employees confidence that the organisation is taking the programme seriously and that any concerns they bring forward will be addressed.
+Having a staffed hotline also gives employees confidence that the organization is taking the program seriously and that any concerns they bring forward will be addressed.

 Further, in support of international operations, translations services should be provided.